DefiMan1729/LangchainChains/README.md

 from langchain.chains import LLMChain, SimpleSequentialChain, SequentialChain

 # Initialize the OpenAI model
-# Note: I have already set OpenAI keys as environment variable.
+# Note: I have already set my OpenAI keys as an environment variable.
 You need to do the same.
 llm = ChatOpenAI()

 # Create prompts for each task